crackers8199/lendflow-nyt/README.md

 One endpoint is available: `GET /api/1/nyt/best-sellers`

+### API Key

+A valid NYT API key with access to the Books API enabled must be provided via the following .env var: `NYT_API_KEY`

 ### Available Filters
 This endpoint supports the following subset of the NYT API's Query Parameters: